popey/snappy-docs/core/store.md

 title: Snap stores
 ---

 There are multiple ways to distribute snaps as the format is not tied to a specific distribution system.
-However, the recommended way to distribute snaps is to release them in the Snap Store.
+However, the best way to distribute snaps is to release them in the Snap Store.
+Here they can be installed by using the command line for systems that are running [snapd](/core/install).
+Once the snap is in the stable channel users can find your snap in the [snap directory](https://snapcraft.io/discover) or by using Gnome Software.

 ## The Snap Store